Roger-luo/FromFile.jl/README.md

 The suggested syntax is `from "../folder/file.jl" import myobj1, myobj2`, which would expect and require objects with names `:myobj1`, `:myobj2` to be defined inside `file.jl`.
 These objects could be modules, functions, etc.

 If all of `myobj1`, `myobj2`, etc. are modules, then `import` may be replaced with `using` to instead get access to all symbols exported by those modules.

-Two other alternate syntaxes for similar behaviour are `from ..folder.file import myobj1, myobj2` and `import "../folder/file.jl": myobj1, myobj2`.
-These are all roughly equivalent, so there are no strong feelings about which to use.
-(Those using `from` seem to read a little neater, but do introduce an extra keyword.)
+Likewise the other usual variants on this syntax are supported, `... import mymodule: myobj` and so on.

 ## Implementation